 The bill amends Section 60-6B-12 of the New Mexico Statutes to revise the criteria for transferring certain liquor licenses.
 It allows dispenser's and retailer's licenses issued before July 1, 1981, to be transferred to any location within the state, with the exception of class B counties with populations between fifty-six thousand and fifty-seven thousand, and the municipalities within those counties.
 The bill removes the previous provision that allowed municipalities or counties to prohibit the transfer of licenses through an election.
-Additionally, it establishes that any transferred license in a local option district with the maximum number of licenses can permit the sale of alcoholic beverages by the drink and in unbroken packages for off-premises consumption.
+Additionally, it establishes that any transferred license in a local option district with the maximum number of licenses can permit the sale of alcoholic beverages by the drink and in unbroken packages for off-premises consumption, excluding certain class B counties.

 Statutes affected: